Samsung TV Not Connecting to WiFi Fix is needed when your TV cannot find a wireless network, fails to connect, or connects but has no internet access.

 Check WiFi Connection

-- If not, restart your router
+- If other devices also cannot connect, restart your router

 - Try connecting your TV again

-Restarting the router can resolve network issues.
+Restarting the router refreshes your internet connection and can fix temporary network problems.

 Reconnect to WiFi Network